-Trump, rejecting blame, warns governors to be ‘appreciative’
+Trump boosts virus aid, warns governors to be ‘appreciative’

 “You know,” he added from the White House, “we don’t like to see the complaints.”

-The administration’s mantra, frequently articulated by Vice President Mike Pence, has long been that the fight against the virus must be “locally executed, state managed, and federally supported.”
+The administration’s mantra, frequently articulated by Mike Pence, has long been that the fight against the virus must be “locally executed, state managed, and federally supported.”

-But Trump appeared to show little empathy for the states’ predicament, with his emphasis skewed toward the “locally executed” portion of that trifecta.
+But Trump has show little public empathy for the states’ predicament, with his emphasis skewed toward the “locally executed” portion of that trifecta.

-At the same time, governors’ complaints about federal support have been mounting as state leaders grow more open to airing their frustrations, despite the perceived risks.
-They had faulted Trump’s refusal to use the DPA to force companies to manufacture critical supplies and his insistence that it should be up to states to purchase things like masks and testing agents on the open market.
-That has forced states to compete both against one another and the federal government, driving up prices, even as federal officials have pledged their help if states fail.

-Whitmer, in particular, has criticized the Trump administration’s response to the pandemic –- including on national cable TV shows — saying that the federal government should do more and that Michigan’s allotment of medical supplies from the national stockpile is meager.
+Whitmer, in particular, has criticized the administration’s response to the pandemic –- including on national cable TV shows — saying that the federal government should do more and that Michigan’s allotment of medical supplies from the national stockpile is meager.

 “It’s very distressing,” the Democratic governor told radio station WWJ.
 “I observed early on, like a lot of governors on both sides of the aisle, that the federal preparation was concerning.
 That apparently struck a nerve, and I’ve been uniquely singled out despite my voice not being the only one that observed that,” she said.